 Everybody can join this project as long as your story is focused on the pandemic and its impact on our lives.
 There is no restriction in terms of content, but content glorifying violence or pornographic movies are not accepted.
-Also, there are no formal requirements for the films, ie length, color or black/white etc. The only technical requirement we ask you to respect is that your film(s) have a minimal resolution of 720P; the recommended resolution is 1080P (or “full HD”), while anything above that (2K, 4K…) is welcome.
+Also, there are no formal requirements for the films, ie length, color or black/white etc.

 How to join the project